rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 const p: Person = JSON.parse('"John Smith"')
 ```

-Your experience with consistency of JSON data may be different than mine.
+Your experience with consistency of JSON data may be different from mine.
 I rarely see JSON issues in front-end -- back-end conversation.
 On the other hand, my experience with using 3rd party REST APIs is not exactly stellar.
 JSON data problems do happen.

 The above code illustrates what I used to call 'fail late' and now I call 'a type I cannot trust' case.
 It is a nasty situation where runtime errors are nowhere near the actual problem.
 Looking at the example, `JSON.parse` function is declared to return the TS's notorious `any` type.
 Using `any` bypasses type checking and the code assigns the result to `Person`.
 The actual run-time value of `p` will be a `string`, while the type checker is now convinced it is `p:Person`.